penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 Before proceeding with the installation of your Zabbix server, ensure that the server is properly configured, as outlined in the previous section [System Requirements](../ch00-getting-started/Requirements.md)

-Another critical step at this stage if you use RedHat based systems is disabling SELinux, which can interfere with the installation and operation of Zabbix.
+Another critical step at this stage if you use Red Hat based systems is disabling SELinux, which can interfere with the installation and operation of Zabbix.
 We will revisit SELinux at the end of this chapter once our installation is finished.